Role of Mediator:

-Beverly R. Tarr offers a preliminary consultation at her office in which both parties would attend at the same time.
-Ms. Tarr does not see parties separately for the initial consultation which is used to discuss the mediation process.
-She will talk to each party individually at some stage during the mediation process should they choose to move forward.
-There is no preparation required for this session and is simply for each party to gain a better understanding of the mediation process and/or Ms. Tarr.
+Beverly R. Tarr offers a preliminary consultation at her downtown office in which both parties would attend at the same time.
+Ms. Tarr does not typically see parties separately for the initial consultation which is used to discuss the mediation process.
+She will talk to each party individually and jointly during the mediation process.
+There is no preparation required for this preliminary session and is simply for each party to gain a better understanding of the mediation process and/or Ms. Tarr.
 Attorneys are not to attend the consultation session.

-The preliminary consultation usually lasts 45 minutes and the only issues the parties really need to consider at this stage are:
+The preliminary consultation usually lasts one (1) hour and the issues the parties really need to consider at this stage are:

 (i) Is mediation appropriate for our case?

-The parties will be better equipped to answer these questions after having spoken to Ms. Tarr at the consultation.
-At the meeting, Ms. Tarr will provide the parties with some helpful documents which will assist the parties in preparing for the actual mediation.
+The parties will be better informed to answer these questions after having spoken with Ms. Tarr at the consultation.
+At the meeting, Ms. Tarr will provide the parties with some helpful documents which will assist them in preparing for the mediation.

 Ms. Tarr's role is to facilitate negotiation between the two parties so that they can reach an agreement that is acceptable to them both and which they can both follow through on.
-Ms. Tarr has conducted over 1,500 divorce mediation's with only 11 not reaching an agreement.
-In order for mediation's to be successful, Ms. Tarr needs to run the process in a way that she believes allows the best chance for the mediation to be productive.
+Ms. Tarr has conducted over 1,700 divorce mediation's with only 16 not reaching an agreement.
+In order for a mediation to be successful, Ms. Tarr needs to run the process in a way that she believes allows the best chance for the mediation to be productive

 Ms. Tarr adopts a mediation model whereby the parties attend her offices on hopefully only two occasions.
 She endeavors to resolve all parental issues in one day and all financial issues in one day, usually 3-4 weeks apart - however the parties will need to keep the whole day available on each occasion.
 This is different to the usual mediation approach which is several sessions over several months.